 Over time, the things that we think about during masturbation are likely to be associated with feelings of arousal.

-This means that masturbating to pictures of children increases the possibility of becoming aroused at the sight of a child.
+This means that masturbating to pictures of children or whilst engaged in sexual communication with or about a child increases the possibility of becoming aroused at the sight or thought of a child.

 Will this make me commit a contact offence?

-We are not saying that everyone who has accessed indecent images of children or has masturbated to the thought of a child will go on to commit a contact offence.
+We are not saying that everyone who has accessed indecent images of children, or who has sexually communicated with or about a child, or has masturbated to the thought of a child will go on to commit a contact offence.